British Post Office scandal: Exposing the IT problems

 The extent to which the government was aware of the Post Office's defence in the Bates case was questioned during a parliamentary debate on 19 March 2020.
 David Jones MP said, "Of course the Post Office has a non-executive director appointed by the Government.
 One must assume that that non-executive director is reporting to Ministers."
 Kevan Jones MP replied, "If I had been the Minister, I would have had that person in and scrutinised what was going on ...
 That would certainly have applied in the past few months, given the hundreds of millions of pounds that have been spent defending the indefensible."
 Bambos Charalambous MP said, "The Post Office seemed to have unlimited funds at its disposal to fight this action ...
 The Post Office is an arm's length organisation, but there seems to be no accountability ..."
 Chi Onwurah MP said, "Its only shareholder is the Secretary of State for Business, Energy and Industrial Strategy, so more should have been done to address the scandal before it was allowed to fester to this extent."

 Arbuthnot, sitting in the House of Lords as Baron Arbuthnot of Edrom, in a written question asked "whether the Accounting Officer with responsibility for the Post Office has played any role in advising ministers on the Government's policy in relation to... the sub-postmasters' litigation against the Post Office".

 In 2024, Andrew Bridgen MP said in parliament:I was in the original Post Office review group.
 By 2015, a whistleblower from Fujitsu had come forward from the boiler room, as they called it.
 He had been altering accounts without the knowledge of the sub-postmasters.
 The MPs in the review group knew.
 The investigator from Second Sight, Ron Warmington, knew.
 The Post Office knew that the convictions were unsafe, as did the Government, yet it took another five years of very expensive litigation from the 555 before justice was done.

+The whistleblower referred to by Bridgen was Richard Roll.
+Roll worked in Fujitsu's support operations in the early 2000s.
+His evidence became crucial because he directly contradicted one of the Post Office's long-standing claims: that branch accounts could not be altered remotely.
+Rolls told forensic investigator Ron Warmington "The system was pretty full of holes when I was there.
+The guys I was working with were just legalised hackers, and they could crack anything."
+Roll's evidence can be viewed on the official inquiry video recording.